Jaivet Ealom

 Jaivet Ealom is a Toronto-based author, former refugee, refugee advocate, and the only person known to have escaped from Manus Island Detention Centre in Papua New Guinea.

 Early life

 Ealom was born in Myanmar where he faced persecution, as a Rohingya ethnic minority.

 In Myanmar, he studied industrial chemistry.

 Life as a fugitive and refugee

 Escape from Myanmar

 In 2013 Ealom took a boat to Jakarta, Indonesia.
-During the journey he nearly drowned, but was pulled from water by fishermen.
+During the journey he nearly drowned, but was pulled from the water by fishermen.
 From Jakarta, Ealom attempted to sail to Australia.
 During the journey, Prime Minister Kevin Rudd announced that Australia would not accept refugees arriving by boat.

 Ealom was intercepted by Australian authorities, and subsequently imprisoned.
 He spent six months on Christmas Island before being transferred to Manus Island Processing Centre, aged 21 years.